browserengineering/book/book/scheduling-and-threading.md

    networking (and other I/O) instead of creating a one thread per request.
    Implement a third thread with an event loop and put all networking tasks (including HTML and script fetches) on it.

+* *Fine-grained dirty bits*: at the moment, the browser always re-runs the entire rendering pipeline if anything changed.
+For example, it re-rasters the browser chrome every time (this is a performance regression as compoared with the state at the end of chapter 11).
+Add in additional dirty bits for raster and draw stages.
+(You can also try adding dirty bits for whether layout needs to be run, but be careful to think very carefully about all the ways this dirty bit might need to end up being set.)